webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 2: September 2, 2019 - PRELIMINARY ENTRY
+### Day 2: September 2, 2019

 **Today's Summary Progress**: Watched next three videos in Brad Schiff's JavaScript course (see Links for the day).
 Arrays, making decisions and higher-order functions covered.

 **Quick Notes**:
 * Array = collection (see Links for the day).
 Square brackets used to hold array of items '[ ]'.
 Add to an array with '.push'.
 Remove from array with '.splice'.
 These are examples of methods (method = ability).
 * 'If' / 'else' statement introduced.
 'If' statement can stand on its own without 'else' block.
 * Higher-order function, part I: function accepting another function as an argument.
 To see example, scroll down to Day 1 of this Log and within Links, click next to CodePen #2 or "Object example" hyperlink.
 See line 1 in JS editor of Object example Pen which shows function called 'ChristinesFunction' passed as argument.
-Higher-order function, part II: function returning another function as a result (see CodePen #5 under Links for Day 2)
+Higher-order function, part II: function returning another function as a result (see CodePen #5 under Links for Day 2) '.forEach' method introduced & demonstrated with example using array. '.map' and '.filter' other methods mentioned.

 **Thoughts:**
 * Heard of array before, also thought of it as list of items.